 In 1997, sampling was conducted from 2 July (consecutive day 183) to 31 July (consecutive day 212).
 CTD profiles were obtained from every strata (Fig. 1).
 As in previous years, the random allocation of the sampling stations resulted in the stations within some strata (e.g. 459, 482 and 485) not being widely distributed throughout the strata.

 The maximum CTD profile depths ranged from <50m to >300m.
-The distribution of near-bottom depths varied between strata (Fig. 1 & 2).
-In 1997, the depths sampled were, for the most part, consistent with previous years.
-In strata 451and 466 the samples were unusually deep.
+The distribution of near-50 meter depths were sampled in all strata (Fig. 1 & 2).
+In 1997, the depths sampled were, consistent with previous years.

 Historical Context: Temporal Trends